Are condo fees worth it?

 Condos Fees

-Some things to consider with condo fees:
+Some things to consider with fees:

 - Most associations have a reserve fund, a savings account that is used for future expenses or projects.
 If there isn’t enough in the reserve fund, payment for a major repair will be included in your fee.